 (10, Jack, Martha, Ianto, Owen, Toshiko, Rhys, Andy, The Master, Weevils)

 Back at TORCHWOOD, coworkers are hooking up, members of the team are dying, Jack is being even weirder than usual, and The Rift is going slitheenshit.
 Jack is in the midst of deciding what to do with his team when he hears the TARDIS in the distance, and forces a reunion that sends him, The Doctor, and Martha Jones to The End Of Time, where they stumble on to cannibals, the last humans, and a Classic Villain.

 Serial 7: Sound Of Drums/Last Of The Time Lords/Time Crash

 The Master is the new Prime Minister.
 Good going, Doctor.
 Betchya wish you hadn't fucked over Harriet Jones now.
 The world is under his command.
 The Doctor and Jack Harkness are his prisoners, and only Martha Jones can save the world.
-And when the crisis is over, The Doctor realizes he must travel alone and---Oh Shit!
-It's another The Doctor.
+And when the crisis is over, The Doctor realizes he must travel alone and---Wait A Second -- It's another The Doctor.
 Will he be his own companion?

 Serial 8: Planet Of The Ood

 The Doctor and his new companion encounter a slave race being sold by humans as "servants".
 The whole scenario is not okay, and The Doctor and Donna are going to do their best to fix it.

 UNIT, the military outfit that was super prevelant in Season Two, calls The Doctor for help.
 Well, to be specific, their officer, Martha Jones calls him in.
 Martha, Donna, and The Doctor have to stop a spoiled rich kid and an invading alien species from destroying the Earth.
 Classic sci-fi.